in-person in los angeles & online across california

 You’ve always been the strong one.

+Over time, it became harder to tell what you actually feel versus what you think you should feel.
 And even when everything looks fine on the outside, something inside feels heavy.

 I’m stephanie.